mathieulam/lvrs-privacypolicy/README.md

 We value your feedback and are continually striving to improve our app and services.
 Thank you for choosing Lovers.

-### Privacy Policy
+## Privacy Policy

-None of your data is sent or received in the Lovers app.
-Everything is handled on your device and we don't have any way to access this information.
-And we also don't want to 😏!
+### Introduction

+Your privacy is important to us.
+Lovers is committed to respecting your privacy and ensuring the protection of any information you provide while using our app.

+### Data Collection

+Lovers does not collect, store, or transmit any personal data.
+All information entered, generated, or used by the app is stored locally on your device.
+We do not have access to any of your information, and no data is sent to or stored on any servers.

+### Data Storage

+All user data associated with Lovers is stored exclusively on your personal device.
+We do not access or manage your data, ensuring your information remains private and under your control.